 "Kept her voice up to the very last.
 Pupil of Michael Balfe's, wasn't she?"
 (U8.417)

 Michael William Balfe (1808 - 1870) was an Irish singer and composer of songs and operas, including 'The Bohemian Girl' and 'The Rose of Castile'.
 He was born in Dublin, the son of a dancing master.
 As a child, he played the violin for his father's classes (1814 - 1815).
-In 1817 he appeared as a violinist in public and composed a ballad later known as 'The Lovers' Mistake'.
-As a teenager, he moved to London (1823) and became a violinist in the orchestra of Drury Lane; he took formal music lessons from C. E. Horn, the organist at St. George's Chapel.
+He moved to London in 1823 and became a violinist in the orchestra of Drury Lane; he took formal music lessons from C. E. Horn, the organist at St. George's Chapel.
 Balfe had a pleasant baritone voice, and sang (in Norwich, Rome, Paris) in various operas.
 He was also famous for songs he wrote such as 'When other hearts', 'I dreamt I dwelt in marble halls' and 'Come into the garden, Maud'.
 Balfe wrote 28 operas, the first to be produced was 'I rivali di se stessi' (Palermo, 1829).
-Balfe was married to Luisa Roser, a Hungarian singer he had met at Bergamo.
-Balfe retired from music to Hertfordshire where he owned a farm (1864).
+Balfe was married to Luisa Roser, a Hungarian singer.
+In 1864, Balfe retired from music to a farm in Hertfordshire.